Manage Exchanges: G4

 Reciprocal Flows: what is exchanged.

-Information Exchange: the nature of the information and the sort of information.
+Information Exchange: the characteristics of information.

 Affiliation: the form of contact that occurs.